BurkeStrang/az-204/Documentation/README.md

 The following diagram gives a high-level view of Azure Monitor.
 At the center of the diagram are the data stores for metrics and logs, which are the two fundamental types of data used by Azure Monitor.
 On the left are the sources of monitoring data that populate these data stores.
 On the right are the different functions that Azure Monitor performs with this collected data.
 This includes such actions as analysis, alerting, and streaming to external systems.

 ![](azm-overview.png)

+## Application Insights

+You can create up to 100 availability tests per Application Insights resource, and there are three types of availability tests:

+* URL ping test (classic): You can create this simple test through the portal to validate whether an endpoint is responding and measure performance associated with that response.
+You can also set custom success criteria coupled with more advanced features, like parsing dependent requests and allowing for retries.
+* Standard test (Preview): This single request test is similar to the URL ping test.
+It includes SSL certificate validity, proactive lifetime check, HTTP request verb (for example GET, HEAD, or POST), custom headers, and custom data associated with your HTTP request.
+* Custom TrackAvailability test: If you decide to create a custom application to run availability tests, you can use the TrackAvailability() method to send the results to Application Insights.
+Is recommended for authentication tests.

 ## Usage
 * **Users** - Find out when people use your web app, what pages they're most interested in, where your users are located, and what browsers and operating systems they use.